Do you have a lot of zaps going on?

 How it works

-Simply put, each endpoint matches the name of a trigger or action in Zapier for The Events Calendar or Event Tickets.
+The Dashboard showcases all existing endpoints for The Events Calendar and Event Tickets Zapier Apps.
+Each endpoint corresponds to the name of a trigger or action in Zapier for The Events Calendar or Event Tickets, as you can see in the screenshot above.

 For each of those endpoints, you get: